 A little bit about me

-My name is James Buchanan and I’m a health economist based at the Health Economics Research Centre (HERC), University of Oxford.
-I’ve been working in Oxford since 2005 on a variety of projects, the vast majority of which have been related in some way to genetics or genomics (more info here).
-I have recently completed a DPhil (PhD) investigating issues related to the economic analysis of genomic diagnostic technologies.
-Needless to say, this blog does not necessarily reflect the views of HERC or the University of Oxford.
+My name is James Buchanan and I’m a health economist based at Queen Mary University of London (QMUL).
+I’ve been working on projects related to health economics and genomics in some shape or form since 2005.
+Between 2005-2023 I worked at the University of Oxford.
+At Oxford I completed a DPhil (PhD) investigating issues related to the economic analysis of genomic diagnostic technologies.
+You can find my institutional profile page here: https://www.qmul.ac.uk/wiph/people/profiles/james-buchanan.html.
+Needless to say, this blog does not necessarily reflect the views of QMUL.